JingyZhu/FidEx/record_replay/README.md

     - Manually: Controlled by the user.
 Specified with ```--manual, -m``` flag.
 6. (Optional) Trigger interaction
     - Not fully tested.
 Run with ````--interaction, -i``` flag.
-7. (Optional) Collect the writes to the DOM
+7. (Optional) Collect the writes to the DOM.
+Collect execution and request info.
 8. (Optional) Collect the screenshots and all other measurement for checking fidelity
     - Currently, the measurement will collect the self-built layout tree, and the failed network fetches and exceptions (```exceptionFF```)
 9. Download the recorded warc file